-And yes, CPT systems can be used to take soil samples – and liquid and gas samples, as well.
+And yes, CPT systems can be used to take soil samples – and groundwater and soil gas samples, as well.

 We will discuss the collection and interpretation of CPT data in more detail soon!
-To see Vertek’s full line of CPT cones, push systems, carriers, and data acquisition systems, check out our Geotechnical and Environmental Catalog.
+To see Vertek’s full line of CPT cones, push systems, carriers, and data acquisition systems, check out our Product Catalog.